molab-itp/p5MoLibrary/.swm/astronomical.jxf3f8ix.sw.md

 ---

-area of pair of regions that identify an astrononmical object&nbsp;
+pair of regions that identify an astrononmical object&nbsp;

 ```
 let refBox_init = {